×

 • Dutch is spoken as a national language in: Aruba, Belgium, Curacao, Netherlands, Sint Maarten, Suriname.

 You will also get to know the continents where Tibetan and Dutch speaking countries lie.
-Based on the number of people that speak these languages, the position of Tibetan language is not available and position of Dutch language is 48.
+Based on the number of people that speak these languages, the position of Tibetan language is 29 and position of Dutch language is 48.
 Find all the information about these languages on Tibetan and Dutch.

 Tibetan and Dutch Language History